Project 01 · Live at instantpotdoc.com

 After the app was live I wanted to know if I had actually solved the drift problem — or just moved it from one platform to another.
 I asked Claude directly: can you test this for consistency?

 Claude was immediately honest about its limitations.
 It could not run automated scheduled tests or persist between sessions.
 But within the same message it proposed a workaround — run the same recipe through the system prompt five times with identical inputs in a single session, compare every output element, and produce a drift report.
-It laid out exactly what it would test and what it would look for before starting.

 The Fill Limit Problem